f4fhh/rsp_tcp/README.md

 ## HISTORY
  - Version 0.1.0: Initial build
  - Version 1.1.0: Integration of the extensions and fixes made by the SDRPlay team.
-Many thanks to them. see their github at [https://github.com/SDRplay](https://github.com/SDRplay)
+Many thanks to them. see their github at [https://github.com/SDRplay](https://- Version 1.2.0: Integration of some fixes made by the SDRPlay team.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code